shuozhixu/CMS-EAM_2025/README.md

 According to [this paper](http://dx.doi.org/10.1016/j.intermet.2020.106844), in an alloy, multiple GSFE curves should be calculated.
 Hence, we need to make one more change to `lmp_gsfe.in`:

-- line 68, replace the number `1` by `2`
+- line 68, replace the number `1` with `2`

 Then run the simulation and obtain another USFE value.

-We can then replace that number by `3`, `4`, `5`, ..., `20`, respectively.
+We can then replace that number with `3`, `4`, `5`, ..., `20`, respectively.
 It follows that we run 18 more simulations.
 Eventually, we obtain 20 USFE values in total.
 We then calculate the mean USFE value for HfNbTa.

 ### Other 16 MEAs